mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_modern.md

 [VSCode](https://code.visualstudio.com/) in the beginning.
 Both run on all major platforms (like mulle-objc is supposed to) and there are extensions for both.
-The extensions do quite a bit of otherwise tedious
+The extensions do quite a bit of otherwise tedious setup and create a project file for you:
-setup:

 ```
 mulle-sde extension add sublime-text # will create hello-world.sublime-project
 mulle-sde extension add vscode       # will create hello-world.code-workspace
 ```

 ### Add

 Source files live in the `src` folder of your project (can be changed with `PROJECT_SOURCE_DIR`).

-The most convenient way to add files is with the `mulle-sde add` command, as this gives you preconfigured implementation and interface files for a new class.
+The most convenient way to add files is with the `mulle-sde add` command, as this gives you preconfigured implementation and interface files for a new class for instance.
-If you use a `+` in your filename, you will get files for category.
+If you use a `+` in your filename, you will get files for a category.

 ``` console
 mulle-sde add src/Foo.m
 mulle-sde add src/Foo+Stuff.m
 ```

-The add command will automatically run `mulle-sde reflect`, so that is all to it.
+The add command will automatically run `mulle-sde reflect`, so that is all there is to it.
 You can now craft your project with `mulle-sde craft` again.

-You can use the `-t` option to specify the exact filetype you want to generate (e.g. `mulle-sde add -t protocolclass src/Boo.m`).
+You can use the `-t` option to specify the exact type of Objective-C construct you want to generate (e.g. `mulle-sde add -t protocolclass src/Boo.m`).
 Out of the box, mulle-objc provides these three types: